paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-007-social-security.md

 (i) under the age of 21, or, at the option of the State, under the age of 20, 19, or 18 as the State may choose,

-(ii) relatives specified in section 606(b)(1) 11 See References in Text note below. of this title with whom a child is living if such child is (or would, if needy, be) a dependent child under part A of subchapter IV of this chapter,
+(ii) relatives specified in section 606(b)(1) 11 See References in Text note below. of this title with whom a child is living if such child is (or would, if needy, be) a dependent child under part A of subchapter IV,

 (iii) 65 years of age or older,

-(iv) blind, with respect to States eligible to participate in the State plan program established under subchapter XVI of this chapter,
+(iv) blind, with respect to States eligible to participate in the State plan program established under subchapter XVI,

-(v) 18 years of age or older and permanently and totally disabled, with respect to States eligible to participate in the State plan program established under subchapter XVI of this chapter,
+(v) 18 years of age or older and permanently and totally disabled, with respect to States eligible to participate in the State plan program established under subchapter XVI,

-(vi) persons essential (as described in the second sentence of this subsection) to individuals receiving aid or assistance under State plans approved under subchapter I, X, XIV, or XVI of this chapter,
+(vi) persons essential (as described in the second sentence of this subsection) to individuals receiving aid or assistance under State plans approved under subchapter I, X, XIV, or XVI,

-(vii) blind or disabled as defined in [section 1382c of this title](./chapter-007-social-security.md#section-1382c), with respect to States not eligible to participate in the State plan program established under subchapter XVI of this chapter,
+(vii) blind or disabled as defined in [section 1382c of this title](./chapter-007-social-security.md#section-1382c), with respect to States not eligible to participate in the State plan program established under subchapter XVI,

 (viii) pregnant women,